kigster/neo-ring/README-Arli-CMake.md

 > NOTE: To exit out of it, typically you would press Ctrl-A, followed by Ctrl-K, and then 'y' to kill the current session.
 >
-> NOTE: While you have this screen connected to your serial port on your device, you will NOT be able to upload new firmware. **You must disconnect the screen before you attempt to upload a new firmware**.
+> NOTE: While you have this screen connected to your serial port start your device, you will NOT be able to upload new firmware. **You must disconnect the screen before you attempt to upload a new firmware**.

 or in the case of the provided example: